jvdhorn/decaf/README.md

 * `stimpy3d` - Apply the stimpy-procedure to resolution bins in mtz-file
 * `pattsize` - Estimate the size of the Patterson origin-peak
 * `mtz2txt` - Extract raw intensities from mtz-file
+* `map2mtz` - Convert map-file with experimental intensities to mtz
 * `filter_mtz` - Apply a kernel-filter to an mtz-file
 * `pdbrad` - Estimate the size of a pdb-object